Dre Campbell Farm

 Many crops, such as tomatoes, eggplants, and peppers, thrive near garlic.
 Other plants, like spinach, beets, carrots, potatoes, and cabbage, also benefit.

-Moreover, garlic repels many common garden pests, as well as animals such as rabbits and deer.
+Moreover, garlic may help discourage rabbits and deer in some gardens because of its strong smell.
 If you have had an issue with these animals eating your garden, plant garlic to help keep them away.

 However, please don’t put it near peas, beans, sage, parsley, or asparagus, as it can stunt their growth.